intel/llvm/sycl/doc/design/KernelFusionJIT.md

 Private internalization is implemented by dropping the pointer to global memory corresponding to the argument to be promoted and using a pointer to a private memory allocation instead.
 The size of the private memory allocation will be `original_size / global_size`.
 Note that a basic kernel (parametrized by a `sycl::range`) can be used to perform local internalization.

+As the promoted address space will be potentially smaller than the original one, each access has to be remapped accordingly.
+Our current approach is to replace each access `ptr + offset` to `ptr + offset % new_size`.
+Users should be aware of this transformation and write their code carefully, making sure the resulting memory access pattern is legal and respects the original program semantics.

 For a given argument, all kernels using that argument must receive a promotion hint.
 If a kernel using an argument does not receive a promotion hint, no internalization will be performed.
 In case the hints differ, local promotion will be performed, omitting private internalization hints.

 As kernel fusion supports fusing kernel with different ND-ranges, in some cases, internalization will be affected.
 For both local and private internalization, internalization when fusing kernels with different ND-ranges is allowed as long as the size of the memory allocations replacing the original argument are the same for all kernels using the argument to be promoted.
 Meaning: